opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

     }
 @endcode

-<code>bytesList</code> is the array that contains all the information about the marker codes. `markerSize` is the size
- of each marker dimension (for instance, 5 for markers with 5x5 bits).
+`bytesList` is the array that contains all the information about the marker codes. `markerSize` is the size of each marker dimension (for instance, 5 for markers with 5x5 bits).
 Finally, `maxCorrectionBits` is the maximum number of erroneous bits that can be corrected during the marker detection.
 If this value is too high, it can lead to a high number of false positives.